 Nothing finishes off a sharp-looking suit like a pocket square, and no gentleman goes without a handkerchief.
-Our AoM handkerchief, and most other solid-colored options, can serve both purposes.
+A solid-colored option can serve both purposes.
 If you go this route, it’s a good idea to get your groomsmen a white one because it will go with almost any color combination.
 Or get one that matches your wedding colors and that they can wear on the big day.
 If your groomsmen are like most young men today, they’ve probably never folded a pocket square.
 So be sure to include some directions on how to make your favorite fold or sit down and have a man-to-man tutorial together.

 Every man needs a Dopp kit.
 Get your groomsmen a gift they’ll use on all their travels.
 Tell them to pack it up and not to be a stranger once you’re a married man.
 Let them know your door is always open for a visit.

 Art of Manliness Boxed Set

 What better gift to give than manly wisdom which has been passed down from generation to generation for centuries?
 The AoM boxed set contains both of our books, The Art of Manliness: Classic Skills and Manners for the Modern Man and Manvotionals: Timeless Wisdom and Advice on Living the 7 Manly Virtues, as well as a set of manly coasters — all packaged in a hearty cardboard cigar box.
 We’ve heard from a number of gents who’ve used this as a groomsmen gift with great success!